Submit a proposal to become a CITL Faculty Fellow

 CITL Faculty Fellowships will be offered to accepted proposals in one of the six following areas that require a substantial investment of time (e.g., a significant course redesign, integration of an innovative project into the course, adoption of a wholly new teaching approach, etc):

 • “Inquiry-based Learning.”
-Fellows will receive support developing inquiry-based approaches, questions, and projects that spark curiosity, motivate learning, reward effective communication, and support guided reflection.
+Fellows will receive support in developing inquiry-based approaches, questions, and projects that spark curiosity, motivate learning, reward effective communication, and support guided reflection.

 • Writing Across the Curriculum.”
 Fellows will receive support to incorporate meaningful writing assignments into their courses.
 We particularly invite proposals related to writing assignments with multiple revisions that involve peer-to-peer learning and review.